 Connected Learning: The Power Of Social Learning Models DML (a “Digital Media and Learning” project), believes in the “the power of participation.”
 And they’ve created a learning model overview to prove it.
 We recently published our Inside-Out Learning model, an attempt to return the learning to the families, organizations, and communities authentic to the learner.
 DML’s model is similar in philosophy, underscoring the role of interdependence.
-Called Connected Learning, the model is a response to changing face of culture as it relates to social and digital media.
 Connected Learning “is an answer to three key shifts as society evolves from the industrial age of the 20th century and its one-size-fits-all factory approach to educating youth to a 21st century networked society.”
 1) A shift from education to learning.
 2) A shift from consumption of information to participatory learning.
 3) A shift from institutions to networks.

 From E-Learning to We-Learning The corporate training industry is undergoing some major changes.
 Over last few months we have been involved in many discussions with organizations about the tremendous needs to build, manage, and formalize their social and collaborative learning programs.
 This is being driven by many factors: the slowing economy, the "always-connected" nature of the workforce, and the explosion of social software tools and platforms now available.
 In many ways, this transition is very similar to the last "big thing" to hit corporate training - the "e-learning" era.
+The word "e-learning" started in 1998 and we went through a radical change in thinking about training over the next 10 years.
 I think today's transformation is very similar and we have much we can learn from that history.
 The History of E-Learning and What We Learned E-learning radically changed the training industry.
 Today of course as e-learning has matured, there are many forms of online training and education.
-In addition, the original "concepts" of e-learning have changed.
-Enter "We-Learning" Now here we are again, in the middle of a whole new era.
-1. 2.
-3. 4.
+Enter "We-Learning" 1.
+2. 3.